spa46/spa46.github.io/content/old_posts/C++/2016-07-25-Vulnerable gets in c.md

 +++
-title = "vulnerability of using gets()" date = 2016-07-25
+title = "Vulnerable gets() in C" date = 2016-07-25
 weight = 200
 tags = ["secure coding"]
 +++

-Recently, as the growth of advanced technology, more people concern about digital system vulnerability and the demand is continuously increasing as shown below.
+Recently, as the growth of advanced technology, more people concern about digital system vulnerability, and the demand is continuously increasing as shown below.

 ![tree](/images/secureCoding/seccode01.jpg)

-Particularly in C/C++, gets() has been deprecated due to security issue which can cause the program segmentation fault.
+Particularly in C/C++, gets() has been deprecated due to security issues which can cause the program segmentation fault.
 For this reason, alternative functions are recommended: getdelim() or getline().

 In this post, I studied what caused gets deprecated from the given code by gdb.